 model savedappears in the log, the training is complete.

-After the training is completed, obtain the LoRA model file from the directory of the
+After the training is complete, find the generated LoRA model file in the configured model output directory (

-After you train a LoRA model, you can upload the model to the directory of the SD web application.
-This lets you use the trained LoRA model to generate images.
-For information about how to deploy SD, see Deploy Stable Diffusion for AI image generation with EAS in a few clicks.
+After fine-tuning your LoRA model, you can upload it to the appropriate directory in your Stable Diffusion WebUI service to generate images.
+For instructions on how to deploy a Stable Diffusion service, see Deploy Stable Diffusion for AI image generation with EAS in a few clicks.

 The following section describes how to upload a LoRA model to the SD Web Application.